-Scarring on the lining of the uterus, due to history of surgery, c-section, previous pregnancy, or abortion
+- Scarring on the lining of the uterus due to a history of surgery, C-section, or abortion

 The main symptom of placenta previa is sudden bleeding from the vagina.
-Some women have cramps, too.
+Some women also have cramps.
 The bleeding often starts near the end of the second trimester or beginning of the third trimester.

 Your health care provider can diagnose this condition with a pregnancy ultrasound.

-Your health care provider will carefully consider the risk of bleeding against early delivery of your baby.
+Your provider will carefully consider the risk of bleeding against early delivery of your baby.
 After 36 weeks, delivery of the baby may be the best treatment.

 - Reducing your activities